 Back to top

-Q. What if a student wants to apply to two separate study abroad programs in two separate countries for two different academic terms?
+Q. I have a student who wants to apply to two separate education abroad programs in two separate countries during different semesters.
 What should they do?

 Back to top

-Q. What if a student is planning on participating in two separate programs in the same country?
+Q. What if my student is planning on doing two separate programs in the same country?
 How do they apply then?

-To help students find other study abroad scholarships to increase their chances of receiving funding to assist them with both programs, visit the Gilman website’s Other Study Abroad Resources.
+To help students find other education abroad scholarships to increase their chances of receiving funding to assist them with both programs, visit the Gilman website’s Other Study Abroad Resources.

 Back to top